 This is a is my personal experience with fasting & IF.

 It has been #1 factor that has helped me with my PTSD and depression.

-The #1 thing that has helped me physically with my PTSD and depression hands down has been fasting and intermittent fasting.
-My first fasting session opened up my eyes to the possibilities of hope when it comes to the bad relationship I have with food.
+My first fasting session really opened up my eyes to the possibilities of hope & healing when it came to my depression and the bad relationship I had with food.

 Corn - Most of it is GMO and filled with pesticides that will kill good gut bacteria

 Processed foods - High amounts of sugar

 Fiberless sugars - High fructose and other man made sugars

 Breads ( unless eating out ) - Converted to sugar in the body

 High glycemic index foods with low fiber - Insulin spikes